unit8co/darts/docs/userguide/forecasting_overview.md

 ## Generalities

-All forecasting models work in the same way: first they are built (taking some hyper-paramers in argument), then they are fit on one or several series by calling the `fit()` function, and finally they are used to obtain one or several forecasts by calling the `predict()` function.
+All forecasting models work in the same way: first they are built (taking some hyper-parameters in argument), then they are fit on one or several series by calling the `fit()` function, and finally they are used to obtain one or several forecasts by calling the `predict()` function.

 **Example:**